Glass House Dwellers,

 The world is hurriedly recalculating the financial implications of that Yemeni brick through the west wall of the Glass House of Saud.

+The devastating blitz on Saudi Arabia’s oil industry has led to a flurry of accusations from US officials blaming Iran.
+The reason for the finger-pointing is simple: Washington’s spectacular failure to protect its Saudi ally.
 The Trump administration needs to scapegoat Iran for the latest military assault on Saudi Arabia because to acknowledge that the Houthi rebels mounted such an audacious assault on the oil kingdom’s heartland would be an admission of American inadequacy.

 Saudi Arabia has spent billions of dollars in recent years purchasing US Patriot missile defense systems and supposedly cutting-edge radar technology from the Pentagon.
 If the Yemeni rebels can fly combat drones up to 1,000 kilometers into Saudi territory and knock out the linchpin production sites in the kingdom’s oil industry, then that should be a matter of huge embarrassment for US “protectors.”